Slayer: Divine Intervention, Undisputed Attitude and Diabolus in Musica (1994–2000)

-In 1994, Slayer released Divine Intervention, the band's first album with Bostaph on the drums.
+On September 27, 1994, Slayer released Divine Intervention, the band's first album with Bostaph on the drums.
 The album featured songs about Reinhard Heydrich, an architect of the Holocaust, and Jeffrey Dahmer, an American serial killer and sex offender.
-Other themes included murder, the evils of church, and the lengths to which governments went to wield power, Araya's interest in serial killers inspired much of the content of the lyrics.
+Other themes included murder, the evils of church, and the lengths to which governments went to wield power.
+Araya's interest in serial killers inspired much of the content of the lyrics.

 Slayer geared up for a world tour in 1995, with openers Biohazard and Machine Head.
-A video of concert footage, Live Intrusion was released, featuring a joint cover of Venom's "Witching Hour" with Machine Head.
+A video of concert footage, Live Intrusion, was released, featuring a joint cover of Venom's "Witching Hour" with Machine Head.
 Following the tour, Slayer was billed third at the 1995 Monsters of Rock festival, headlined by Metallica.
 In 1996, Undisputed Attitude, an album of punk covers, was released.
 The band covered songs by Minor Threat, T.S.O.L., Dirty Rotten Imbeciles, D.I., Verbal Abuse, Dr. Know, and The Stooges.
-The album featured three original tracks, "Gemini", "Can't Stand You", "Ddamm"; the latter two were written by Hanneman in 1984–1985 for a side project entitled Pap Smear.
+The album featured three original tracks, "Gemini", "Can't Stand You", "DDAMM"; the latter two were written by Hanneman in 1984–1985 for a side project entitled Pap Smear.
 Bostaph left Slayer shortly after the album's recording to work on his own project, Truth About Seafood.
-With Bostaph's departure, Slayer recruited Testament drummer Jon Dette, and headlined the 1996 Ozzfest alongside Ozzy Osbourne, Danzig, Biohazard, Sepultura, and Fear Factory.
-Dette was fired after a year, due to a fallout with band members.
+With Bostaph's departure, Slayer recruited Testament drummer Jon Dette and headlined the 1996 Ozzfest alongside Ozzy Osbourne, Danzig, Biohazard, Sepultura, and Fear Factory.
+Dette was fired after a year due to a fallout with band members.
 After that, Bostaph returned to continue the tour.